The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 I know, but I like it.

-I can see all the gorgeous people.
+I can see all the beautiful seafood.

-Well, it was January of 2014, and we were promoting season one of Blood, Sweat, and Heels.
+Well, it was January of 2014, and we were promoting season one of Blood, Sweat and Heels.

-I was so excited, really excited, and we were doing press.
+I was so excited, really excited, and we were doing press and my makeup artist said, Daisy, your eyes are green.

 And I thought, wait, my eyes don't look right.